Barstool Sports is new title sponsor of Arizona Bowl

 Seeking a new sponsor, the Arizona Bowl hired a third-party search firm, Impression Sports, to find potential bidders.

-“When we found out Barstool Sports was genuinely interested, it was a no-brainer,” Farhang said.
+“When we found out Barstool Sports was genuinely interested, it was a no-brainer,” said Ali Farhang, the Arizona Bowl's founder and chairman.

 Since then, Barstool — which caters to a young, primarily male audience — has rolled out a number of popular blogs and podcasts, including “Pardon My Take” with hosts Dan “Big Cat” Katz and Eric Sollenberger.
 The “Fore Play” golf podcast and “Call Her Daddy” are other popular shows within the network.